 I began teaching archery in 2002, and currently hold a Level 3 NTS Coaching certification from the USA Archery Association.

-My standard price is $40 per hour for a private one-on-one lesson, $60 for two students.
-I do not take groups of more than two for private lessons.
+My standard price is $45 per hour for a private one-on-one lesson, $70 for two students, $90 for three.
+I do not take groups of more than three for private lessons.

 I took up archery with my then-teenage daughter, and a few years later, when my son was in Boy Scouts, I volunteered as a Merit Badge Counselor for his troop.

 My youngest student was 3 years old, my oldest was 86.
-I have worked with boys and girls, men and women, transgender, and people with a variety of physical limitations, including blind, wheelchair users, and hemophiliac.
-One of my students had only three fingers (two on the left, one on the right).
+I have worked with boys and girls, men and women, transgender, and people with a variety of physical limitations, including blind, wheelchair users, and amputees using a mouth release.
 I believe literally anyone can participate in archery, and I do my best to make sure of it.

 Taking about a dozen young archers (ages 9-16) to a tournament and seeing some of them win medals in their first real competition.